FAQs

 Canvas is a learning management system (LMS).
 Instructors use Canvas to post messages, upload class materials, grade, and synchronously set up class time for online learning.

-Students may access Canvas through TCNJ today.
-To learn how to use Canvas please click here.
+Students may access Canvas through TCNJ Today.
+To learn how to use Canvas, please click here.

 PAWS is a student database that allows students to initiate and complete many student services processes.
 Below are a few of the most widely used processes students can perform in PAWS.
-Students can access PAWS through TCNJ today.
+Students can access PAWS through TCNJ Today.

 1. Course descriptions